socialmath/socialmath.github.io/index.md

-I originally forked Barry Clark's [jekyll-now](https://github.com/barryclark/jekyll-now) repository, but then I deleted everything except those things that were absolutely necessary, at least on this "minimal" branch.
+I originally forked Barry Clark's [jekyll-now](https://github.com/barryclark/jekyll-now) repository, but then I deleted everything except those things that were absolutely necessary.
 I plan to possibly add these things back in as I understand them.
 The bulk of these things I don't understand because I don't know css, so I guess I should learn css next.
 But is it really so bad if a website looks really minimal like this?
 Maybe I could still do a minimal look better by knowing css.

 Also, jekyll seems to be designed for blogs, but I don't plan for this site to be a blog, so I got rid of the stock `index.html` with its